RoyalIcing/GLAArrayEditing/README.md

 ## Use

-If you have a reorderable list of items in your applications, you can use a raw NSMutableArray, key-value-observing compatible methods, or simply custom methods.
-Methods to add, remove, replace, and reorder have to be wrapped or observed in order to give them an abstracted interface that is safe to use.
+If you have a reorderable list of items in your application, you can use a raw NSMutableArray, key-value-observing compatible methods, or write custom methods to perform the same concepts of adding, removing, replacing, and reordering.

-The GLAArrayEditing protocol allows you to present a safe interface to the methods that interact with your list of items, while having very straight forward observing of GLAArrayEditor behind the scenes, all in the implementation of the method.
+The GLAArrayEditing protocol allows you to present a powerful yet safe interface for any array of items.
+Behind the scenes GLAArrayEditor allows your implementation to be just two methods, one to copy and one to edit.

+The edit method of GLAArrayEditor tracks changes, such as added, removed or replaced objects, and provides access to them as simple properties for your code to work with.

 ## Your visible API with two methods